'NBA 2K', 'Grand Theft Auto V' help Take-Two surge past estimates

 Take-Two’s net income fell to $46.3 million, or 41 cents per share, from $71.7 million, or 62 cents per share, a year earlier.

-Reporting by Sayanti Chakraborty in Bengaluru and Kenneth Li in San Francisco; Editing by Shinjini Ganguli
+Reporting by Sayanti Chakraborty in Bengaluru and Kenneth Li in New York; Editing by Shinjini Ganguli